nbdc-datahub/hbcd-docs/docs/instruments/mri/mri-proc.md

 </tr> </tbody>
 </table>

+Downstream XCP-D derivatives include a second hash ID (`0ef9c88a`) indicating the XCP-D processing configuration.
+This value is identical for all HBCD data because the XCP-D parameters were fixed.
 Below we summarize the processing workflows and resulting derivative folder names.
-Note that downstream outputs such as XCP-D include a second hash indicating the XCP-D processing configuration, which is always `0ef9c88a` for this release:
 <p align="center">
   <img src="../images/proc-hashes.png" alt="Detailed MRI Processing Workflow">
 </p>